emilyrosenberg/worldviews/README.md

 ### Features

 #### Reusable components
+This web app incorporates reuseable React components to streamline complexity so that each component's code is written only once, and to improve UX by creating a predictable experience across the web app.
+For instance, every time a user wants to edit or delete their own user-generated content of any kind, the process is the same.
 - Navbar: The navbar appears on every page.
-- Avatar: This is the user's profile image.
+- Avatar: This is the user's profile image, and is used as a link to their profile everywhere on the web app.
-- Asset: This is an animated spinner that shows when a component is loading.
+- Asset: This is an animated spinner that shows whenever a component is loading.
-- More dropdown for editing and deleting: This dropdown menu is used for posts and plans.
+- More dropdown for editing and deleting: This dropdown menu is used to edit or delete a user's own content in posts, plans, and comments.
 - Dropdown list for locations: This dropdown menu contains all the locations and is used for plans.
 In the future it will be used for posts as well, and to filter the locations page.

 #### Profiles